 While the IoT and digital transformation juggernauts continue to scream forward, regulators have dogpiled onto the existing compliance framework with the introduction of CCPA.
 This is a law, written by lawyers, who are already lined up around the block to sue companies who violate any of a number of complex, obscure, and overlapping regulations regarding data protection – which is to say, how data is being managed on an IT device.
 And all of this while the devices and the infrastructure they rely on are undergoing a rapid historical shift.
 IT audits are an ongoing part of any IT asset management teams purview; they are going to come in with very sharp, specific questions about data on IT devices, and your answers better be right on.
 Answer those questions correctly, and you pass a compliance audit with room to spare.
 Miss any question, and you’re looking at a seven figure (at least) fine, which you’ll then need to rationalize to your boss.

 Fig. 3 “I don’t know”is the response that triggers a seven figure fine.
 Know.

 The reality for folks in the IT space is that things are the same as always, only more so.
 The demands for detailed compliance adherence while everything is shifting and expanding are addressable, but it requires a more integrated and holistic view of the IT estate.
 Siloed systems that deal with hardware or software or cloud only will not provide the needed insight to be compliant.

-This is where Oomnitza’s fully integrated perspective on integrated IT asset management has helped some of the largest and most forward-thinking companies meet or exceed market dynamics.
+This is where Oomnitza’s fully integrated perspective on Enterprise Technology Orchestration has helped some of the largest and most forward-thinking companies meet or exceed market dynamics.
 For further details, or to request a demo, please click here.